 The BOC credential is accepted by all U.S. states and territories and the cities of Abu Dhabi and Dubai for licensure purposes provided the individual meets all other licensure requirements.

-Certification Maintenance Program (CMP)
+Credential Maintenance Program (CMP)

 The BOC CMP program allows practitioners in all areas of laboratory medicine to remain current in their respective disciplines and demonstrate their continued competence.
 Between January 1, 2004, and January 1, 2006, all US certifications became time-limited and participation in CMP a requirement to maintain a valid certificate.
 As of January 1, 2012, CMP is required for all ASCPi certified individuals.
 US and international certificants affected by these implementation dates must participate in CMP every three years, allowing the use of the “CM” designation along with their credential.
 Practitioners certified prior to these mandatory implementation dates may voluntarily participate in CMP and demonstrate their continued competence in their respective discipline or disciplines.
 Voluntary CMP must also be renewed every three years and these individuals also use the “CM” designation with their credential.